-In this article, we will see how to manage PostgreSQL transaction from Python using psycopg2.
+In this lesson, you will learn to manage PostgreSQL transactions from Python using psycopg2.
 A transaction is a unit of work that involves a set of database operations.

-In most of the cases, we want to execute a PostgreSQL database operation only when another operation completes.
-For example, in the Online Bank Transaction system we can only deposit money to account B from account A only when a withdrawal is successful from account A.
+In most cases, we want to execute a PostgreSQL database operation only when another process completes.
+For example, in the Online Bank Transaction system, we can only deposit money to account B from account A only when a withdrawal is successful.

 In the transaction, either all of the operations are executed or none of the operations performed.
 I.e., We need to complete all the operations under a single transaction successfully to call it a successful transaction.